 By Cab

-From the airport, a one-way journey will cost you around INR 1,400 to INR 1,600, while from the train station, the cost would be about INR 1,000 to INR 1,200 for private vehicles as of 2026.
-Shared cabs will cost lesser, and you will need to bargain for the same.
+From the airport, a one-way private cab runs roughly INR 1,400 to INR 1,600, while from the railway station it’s closer to INR 1,000 to INR 1,200, as of 2026.
+Shared cabs cost noticeably less, though you’ll need to negotiate and possibly wait for the vehicle to fill up.

 What are the major tourist attractions in Mussoorie?